sbrunner/scan-to-paperless/README.md

 5. Validate your documents.

-6. If your happy with that remove the REMOVE_TO_CONTINUE file.
+6. If your happy with that remove the `REMOVE_TO_CONTINUE` file.
    (To restart the process remove one of the generated images, to cancel the job just remove the folder).

-7. The process will continue his job and import the document in paperless-ng.
+7. The process will continue his job and import the document in `paperless-ng`.

 ## Nice feature